 Marketing programs are conducted through the efforts of the Company's executive officers, marketing personnel and Company sales personnel.
-Hudson employs various marketing methods, including digital marketing, segment targeted outreach, social media, trade and industry events, webinars, in-person solicitation, print advertising, response to quotation requests and the internet through the Company's websites (www.hudsontech.com and www.ASPENRefrigerants.com).
-Information on the Company's websites are not part of this report.
+Hudson employs various marketing methods, including digital marketing, segment targeted outreach, social media, trade and industry events, webinars, in-person solicitation, print advertising, response to quotation requests and the internet through the Company's website (www.hudsontech.com).
+Information on the Company's website is not part of this report.